VUEngine/vuengine.github.io/documentation/user-guide/sound.md

     Sound sound = SoundManager::getSound(SoundManager::getInstance(), &SampleSoundSpec, NULL, NULL);
 ```

-Sound playback supports spatial positioning through stereo separation if a reference to a transformation is provided when calling Sound::play:
+Sound playback supports spatial positioning through stereo separation if a reference to a transformation is provided when calling `Sound::play`:

 ```cpp
     if(!isDeleted(sound))